rgcl/rest-endpoint/README.md

 ### store

-A store is a simple object that have methods for ...
+A store is a simple object that abstracts of a collection of data.
+It's agnostic about the where the data reside (PostgreSQL, MongoDB, etc).

+Each method receive an ```ctx``` (context) object that have at least these attributes:
+* req : The request
+* res : The response object
+* params : Shorthand for req.params

+And return a simple object (except ```store.has``` that returns a boolean) or a [promise](https://github.com/petkaantonov/bluebird#what-are-promises-and-why-should-i-use-them) that resolve the value.

+#### store.add

+Add a